 What we want to see...
 Sony

-With PS4 Pro having already been introduced less than two years prior to E3 2018 - effectively extending the lifecycle of the generation by a good few years at least - we shouldn’t be hearing anything too major on the hardware front.
+With PS4 Pro having already been introduced fewer than two years prior to E3 2018 - effectively extending the lifecycle of the generation by a good few years at least - we shouldn’t be hearing anything too major on the hardware front.
 We’d bet our houses that PS5 is already in early development, but we won’t be seeing it any time soon.

 Instead, we’re hoping to see a greater focus on the next generation of PlayStation VR.
 With Oculus, HTC and Samsung all working on updates to their respective machines, Sony will likely showcase the next wave of enhanced VR titles coming to PlayStation.
 With the company now fully stepping back from the handheld market, it's got the attention to spare, and a recently announced minor update to the hardware suggests its still putting resources into the area.